-Successful pregnancy outcomes in women with cystic fibrosisNovember 21st, 2012 in Obstetrics & gynaecology /
+Successful pregnancy outcomes in women with cystic fibrosisNovember 21, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—Women with cystic fibrosis (CF) can have successful pregnancies, according to research published online Nov.
 12 in BJOG: An International Journal of Obstetrics and Gynaecology.

 J. Guy Thorpe-Beeston, M.D., from the Chelsea and Westminster National Health Service Foundation Trust in London, and colleagues retrospectively reviewed maternity case notes to describe maternal and fetal outcomes from 48 pregnancies in 41 women with CF.